 Why is pollination important?

 Pollination, the act of moving pollen from one flower to the next, is how flowers change into fruit and berries.
-Pollination is also needed by many vegetables in order for the plant to set seed for the next year’s crops.
+Pollination is also needed by many vegetables in order for the plant to set seeds for the next year’s crops.
 What the bees get for their work is pollen and nectar that they take back to the colony to be transformed into bee-food.
 Honey is one of these foods.

-Honeybees will travel about 1.5 miles from their hive to search of flowers.
+Honeybees will travel about 1.5 miles from their hive to search for flowers.
 Now imagine yourself flying in a plane over farmland – uncountable miles of single crops that all flower at one time and then mature.
 One show of flowers and then nothing.
 Honeybees in that environment would starve after that flowering is over which is why commercial beekeepers move them from place to place.

 Ethical alternatives to avoiding eating honey

 Of course, there are ways to stay vegan and to ethically not support beekeeping.
 Did you know that before settlers arrived in North America there were no honey bees there?
 Native Americans ate crops not as dependent on honey bees and grew them in much smaller fields.
 Traditional staples included corn, squash, and beans.

 If you eat and grow food the way they did then wild bumblebees, solitary bees, and even honey bees could do the pollination work for you.
 However, purchase some of these same foods from the supermarket and you’re once again reliant on the work of commercial bees.

 Buying your produce from smaller organic farms is another option.
 They may have their own hives on the land to help with pollination but they might not be as reliant on sales of honey to keep their business afloat.
 That means the bees have more value as pollinators to their business than as honey producers.